105 goals, 41 MSN assists - Opta breakdown of Neymar´s Barcelona career

-After four seasons at Camp Nou, Neymar's Barcelona career is set to end with a world-record €222million switch to Paris Saint-Germain.
+After four seasons at Camp Nou, Neymar's Barcelona career is over after a world-record €222million switch to Paris Saint-Germain.

 Barca won the race to sign the Brazilian from Santos in 2013 and, alongside Lionel Messi and Luis Suarez, he has since established himself as one third of one of the greatest attacking trios in the history of football.

-PSG are expected to trigger the €222m release clause in Neymar's contract and make him the leading man in Paris, ending a scintillating on-field relationship with the Catalan club.
+PSG triggered the €222m release clause in Neymar's contract on Thursday to make him the leading man in Paris, ending a scintillating on-field relationship with the Catalan club.

 With the help of Opta data, we look at the stand-out figures that have encouraged the Ligue 1 giants to part with a record-breaking sum and take the 25-year-old to the Parc des Princes.